RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] TRUE
 ```

 Done!
 You see, if you had to write down those 100 integer vectors one by one, you'd never have time to.
 But, you may object, `identity` is not supposed to work only on integer vectors, why did we test only on those?
 That was just a starter indeed.
 Quickcheck contains a whole repertoire of random data generators, including `rinteger`, `rdouble`, `rcharacter` etc for most atomic types, and some also for non-atomic types such as `rlist` and `rdata.frame`.
 Notable omission is `rfunction` -- don't expect it any time soon.
-The library is easy to extend with your own generators (for instance, `rnorm` works out of the box) and offers a number of constructors for data generators such as `constant` and `mixture`.
+The library is easy to extend with your own generators and offers a number of constructors for data generators such as `constant` and `mixture`.
 In particular, there is a generator `rany` that creates a mixture of all R types (in practice, the ones that `quickcheck` currently knows how to generate, but the intent is all of them).
 That is exactly what we need for our identity test.

 ```r